competition based pricing

 Further reading

-Advantages & disadvantages of using competitors’ prices
+Advantages of using competitors’ prices

 • Simple implementation: You’re not required to do a lot of research because you’ll take the prices of your competitors as a baseline.
 Once you’ve collected the pricing data, you just need to find the average and implement it, then see if it works for your business.